Best cruelty-free makeup brands

 Fenty Beauty

-Fenty beauty is pop singer Rihanna’s makeup brand.
+Fenty Beauty is pop singer Rihanna’s makeup brand.
 Fenty became the standard for inclusivity in the beauty industry when it launched with 40 foundation shades.
-Not only does this mean there’s a Fenty shade for every person of every skin tone, but Fenty’s inclusive product range prompted a radical change in the industry.
-Many brands have followed Fenty’s lead and quickly become more inclusive with pigments.
+Not only does this mean there’s a Fenty shade for people of every skin tone, but Fenty’s inclusive product range prompted a radical change in the industry.
+Many brands quickly followed Fenty’s lead to become more inclusive with pigments.

-Fenty has also been entirely cruelty-free since its launch and has never tested any product on animals.
-Fenty makeup is completely vegan and do not work with any vendors that test on animals.
+Fenty has also been entirely cruelty-free since its launch in 2017 and has never tested any product on animals.
+Fenty makeup is completely vegan and the brand doesn’t work with any vendors that test on animals.

 Fenty products range in price from $10-$100.

-Top Fenty pick
+Top Fenty makeup

-Diamond Bomb All-Over Diamond Veil
+Fenty Beauty Diamond Bomb All-Over Diamond Veil

-This Sephora exclusive diamond-dusted highlighter adds pure sparkle and glitter to your face and body.
+This diamond-dusted highlighter adds pure sparkle and glitter to your face and body.
 It’s free of sulfates, parabens and phthalates, as well as gluten-free and cruelty-free.
 It’s like dusting your cheeks in diamonds as it melts on your skin.
 It also comes in a gorgeous jewel-shaped compact.

 Sold by Sephora